-This story is by Jessica Deen and was part of our 2018 Spring Writing Contest.
+This story is by Jessica Deen and won an honorable mention in our 2018 Spring Writing Contest.
 You can find all the writing contest stories here.

 I knelt next to Rasha in the makeshift hospital after the longest twelve hours of my life.
 I had begun the day thinking things couldn’t get much worse.
 After all, our world was literally crumbling around us.